Man arrested in the attack on Ilhan Omar has a criminal history and made pro-Trump posts

 Anthony Kazmierczak, 55, was convicted of felony auto theft in 1989, has been arrested multiple times for driving under the influence, and has had numerous traffic citations, Minnesota court records show.
 There are also indications he has had significant financial problems, including two bankruptcy filings.

-Police say Kazmierczak used a syringe to spray an unknown liquid at Omar during Tuesday's event after she called for the abolishment of U.S. Immigration and Customs Enforcement and the firing or impeachment of Homeland Security Secretary Kristi Noem following the fatal shootings of Renee Good and Alex Pretti by immigration enforcement officers.
+Police say Kazmierczak used a syringe to squirt liquid on Omar during Tuesday's event after she called for the abolishment of U.S. Immigration and Customs Enforcement and the firing or impeachment of Homeland Security Secretary Kristi Noem following the fatal shootings of Renee Good and Alex Pretti.
 Officers immediately tackled and arrested Kazmierczak, who was jailed on a preliminary third-degree assault charge, police spokesperson Trevor Folke said.

 Photos of the syringe, which fell when he was tackled, showed what appeared to be a light-brown liquid inside.
-Authorities haven’t yet publicly identified the liquid.
+Authorities haven’t yet publicly identified the substance.

 After the attack, there was a strong, vinegarlike smell in the room, according to an Associated Press journalist who was there.
 Forensic scientists were called in, but none of the roughly 100 people who were there had a noticeable physical reaction to the substance.